WCC Frequently Asked Questions

 - When a case is set on a special issue, such as a rehearing or lump sum settlement, it will be noted above the hearing date on the left side of the hearing notice.

-How can I tell the roles of all of the parties listed on the hearing notice?
+How can I tell the roles of all the parties listed on the hearing notice?

 When will my withdraw issues, continuance, and/or postponement request be acted upon?

-- If the request was filed 10 or more days prior to the hearing date, then you should receive a decision at least 5 days before the hearing date.
-If the request was submitted over ten days ago and you have not received notice of a decision or if the hearing date is within a day or two, then contact the Hearing Division at 410-864-5306 or via email: email@example.com Online Services subscribers can inquire on filed requests’ via the web site.
-Learn more about WCC Online Services: WFMS Subscriber Services > How to Begin.
+If the request was filed 10 or more days prior to the hearing date, then you should receive a decision at least 5 days before the hearing date.
+If the request was submitted over ten days ago and you have not received notice of a decision or if the hearing date is within a day or two, then contact the Hearing Division at 410-864-5306 or via email: firstname.lastname@example.org Online Services subscribers can inquire on filed requests’ via the web site.
+Learn more about WCC Online Services.

 My attorney will not return my calls, but I need to talk to someone about my claim.